sucessful-three/RIA-Web-Sit/README.md

-This project covers a verity of featurs on an airpourt management system
+This project covers a verity of featurs on an airport management system